0

 Photo: © Lightpoet/Shutterstock.

-“You wouldn’t automatically think of a martial art like karate, judo or capoeira, as good preparation for the slopes,” says ski coach John Noonan.
+“You wouldn’t automatically think of a martial art like karate, judo or capoeira, as good preparation for the slopes,” says ski and snowboard coach John Noonan.
 “But from a muscular and mechanical perspective they’re ideal.”
 All those high kicks and one-legged turns will do wonders for the muscles and ligaments around the knees, as well as your general stability.
 “As a result you’ll cope better with sudden changes in the terrain, and be less likely to sustain a knee injury”.
 You’ll also speed up your general reaction times too.

 4. Go on a Boot Camp